yeeus/GCI/README.md

 We recommend to input alignment files generated from different softwares (minimap2 and winnowmap) using the same set of long reads. **Importantly,** there needs at least one bam file for one type of long reads.
 ```
 # Before this, make sure you've generated the index file (.bai) for bam files
+# and we recommend to input one bam and one paf file produced by two softwares
 python GCI.py --hifi hifi.bam hifi.paf ... --nano ont.bam ont.paf ...
 ```